 In the US, Zavesca is indicated as monotherapy for the treatment of adult patients with mild to moderate type 1 Gaucher disease (GD-1) for whom enzyme replacement therapy is not a therapeutic option (e.g. due to allergy, hypersensitivity, or poor venous access).

-Zavesca® (miglustat) is approved in the European Union for the treatment of progressive neurological manifestations in adult patients and pediatric patients with Niemann-Pick type C disease (NP-C).
-Zavesca® is the first treatment to be approved for patients with Niemann-Pick type C disease, a very rare, invariably progressive and eventually fatal neurodegenerative genetic disorder affecting both children and adults.
+In the European Union, Zavesca is also indicated for the treatment of progressive neurological manifestations in adult patients and paediatric patients with Niemann-Pick type C (NP-C) disease, a very rare, invariably progressive and eventually fatal neurodegenerative genetic disorder affecting both children and adults.

-Zavesca is approved for the treatment of Niemann-Pick type C disease in 43 countries, including the European Union since 2009 and Japan since 2012.
+Zavesca is commercially available for the treatment of mild to moderate type 1 Gaucher disease in 47 countries, including the US and the European Union (since 2003).

-Zavesca is approved for the treatment of mild to moderate type 1 Gaucher disease in 43 countries, including the United States and the European Union since 2003.
+Outside of the US, Zavesca is commercially available for the treatment of Niemann-Pick type C disease in 46 countries, including the European Union (since 2009) and Japan (since 2012).

 For full information please see the download.